cado-security/product-help/docs/cado-response/discovery-import/kubernetes.md

 ---
-title: Kubernetes imports
+title: Kubernetes
 hide_title: true
 sidebar_position: 9
 ---
 # How to import data from Kubernetes

-## How does Cado import data from EKS/ECS/AKS/GKE by default?
+## How does Cado import data from EKS/ECS/AKS/GKE?
-When acquiring data from Kubernetes containers:
+By default, when acquiring data from Kubernetes containers:
 - Cado executes a shell script to download the Cado Host binary; then
 - Runs it to collect forensic artifacts; then
 - Uploads the collected files to cloud storage for processing.